 Since LVCC has only four paid staff members, there are various activities and functions that volunteers can perform at LVCC to help us fulfill our mission.
-In the office, we often can use help with the many mailings that we make throughout the year to inform tutors and volunteers of what is happening, to let people know about special events (like our fund raising efforts), to solicit donations and contributions to fund our efforts, and so forth.
-Copying and collating the mailings, stuffing envelops, and applying postage are very useful volunteer contributions.
+In the office, we often can use help with the many mailings that we make throughout the year to inform tutors and volunteers of what is happening, to let people know about special events (like our fundraising efforts), to solicit donations and contributions to fund our efforts, and so forth.
+Copying and collating the mailings, stuffing envelopes, and applying postage are very useful volunteer contributions.
 At times filing, typing, answering phones, taking messages, returning calls, and greeting visitors would be the assistance required.
 We have a small library which is available to our tutors to help them with their efforts, and we welcome assistance from those that have some library or language teaching skills and experience to organize our holdings and help our tutors in choosing materials.
 We also welcome monitors to help in our computer language lab.
-At times our staff could use some assistance in preparing for tutor workshops by helping to setup the training area and ensure the needed materials are ready.
-Outside the office, we often need additional help with the special events that help raise funds, such as the Fashion Show and the Christmas holiday Barnes and Noble Gift Wrapping program.
+At times, our staff could use some assistance in preparing for tutor workshops by helping to setup the training area and ensure the needed materials are ready.
+Outside the office, we often need additional help with the special events that help raise funds, such as the Fashion Show and the Holiday Barnes and Noble Gift Wrapping program.

 How much time would I have to spend as a volunteer?

 Whatever amount you like.
 There are no set time requirements.
 You are helping us immensely by providing your time and effort, and we appreciate any time you can give us.
 So whatever your schedule allows is all we ask.
 Stop by, call, or email the office to see what volunteer efforts might be needed and how long it might take, or to offer your services.
-It would help us better utilize your efforts if you could inform us as to what days and/or times you are most likely to be available to volunteer .
-If you want to be put in our active volunteer file, we can let you know via email or regular mail of upcoming volunteer opportunities.
+It would help us better utilize your efforts if you could inform us as to what days and/or times you are most likely to be available to volunteer.
+If you want to be put into our active volunteer file, we can let you know via email or regular mail of upcoming volunteer opportunities.